 - How does CCTV system work?

-A CCTV is built with four major components namely camera, lens, video tape as well as monitors.
+A CCTV is built with four major components namely a camera, lens, videotape as well as monitors.
 Among these, the camera is the most important one since this is the one which collects the images.
 The mechanism is similar to the normal camera.
 The difference is that it is self-operated.

 - What are the benefits of CCTV?